-- Equatorial tropical Pacific SST anomalies continued in La Nina conditions; in the equatorial and north Atlantic, North Pacific, and equatorial eastern Indian Ocean, SST anomalies were in above normal conditions (slide 4).
-The large-scale distribution of SST anomalies was predicted well (slide 10); - AMIP simulations and initialized CFSv2, and other MME forecasts, all replicated the large-scale distribution of observed precipitation anomalies in tropical latitudes (a reflection of La Niña conditions) including above normal anomalies in the equatorial eastern Indian Ocean, Maritime Continent and dry conditions in the equatorial western, central Pacific Ocean (slides 11, 37-39). - Both AMIP simulation and the initialized CFSv2 predicted most of observed large scale 200mb height anomalies, while the positive anomalies in the AMIP simulation and initialized forecast were shifted to the south and to the east relative to the observations over the N. Pacific N. America region.
-This shift led to missed below-normal 200mb height anomalies and cold temperature anomalies over the southern and southeast US regions (slides 12,13,15,16). - The AMIP simulations and the initialized CFSv2 and NMME forecasts captured parts of negative precipitation anomalies over the central US (slides 7, 14). - November 2022 monthly mean forecasts from the shorter leads didn't predict the large amplitude low z200 anomalies and cold temperature anomalies over the western and central US (slides 33, 34).
+- Equatorial tropical Pacific SST anomalies continued in La Nina conditions; in the equatorial and north Atlantic, and North Pacific, SST anomalies continued in above normal conditions, while SST anomalies in the equatorial Indian Ocean were weak (slide 4).
+The large-scale distribution of SST anomalies was predicted well (slide 10); - AMIP simulations and initialized CFSv2, and other MME forecasts, all replicated the large-scale distribution of observed precipitation anomalies in tropical latitudes (a reflection of La Niña conditions) including above normal anomalies in the equatorial eastern Indian Ocean, Maritime Continent and dry conditions in the equatorial western, central Pacific Ocean (slides 11, 37-39). - Both AMIP and the initialized CFSv2 didn't predict the observed 200mb height anomalies over the northern extra-tropics, leading to missed prediction of cold temperate anomalies over the regions of eastern Europe and western and central North America (slides 12,13,15,16). - The spatial pattern of forecast North America precipitation anomalies in the AMIP simulations and the initialized CFSv2 and NMME forecasts were consistent with the La Nina composite, however, differed from the observed anomalies (slides 7, 14). - December 2022 monthly mean forecasts from the shortest leads show better skill for predicting North America z200, temperature, and precipitation (slides 33, 34, 35).